keirog/email-users-lists/README.md

 ### /lists
 **GET /lists**: returns an array of list objects

-**POST /lists**: add the posted list object to the list of lists
+**POST /lists**: adds the posted list object to the list of lists

 ### /lists/:listId
 **GET /lists/listId**: returns a specific list object

-**PUT /lists/listId**: edit the specific list object updating the provided properties
+**PUT /lists/listId**: edits the specific list object updating the provided properties

-**DELETE /lists/listId**: delete the specific list object
+**DELETE /lists/listId**: deletes the specific list object

 ### /users
 **GET /users**: returns an array of user objects

-**POST /users**: add the posted user object to the list of users
+**POST /users**: adds the posted user object to the list of users

 ### /users/:userUuid
 **GET /users/userUuid**: returns a specific user object

-**PUT /users/userUuid**: edit the specific user object updating the provided properties
+**PUT /users/userUuid**: edits the specific user object updating the provided properties

-**DELETE /users/userUuid**: delete the specific user object
+**DELETE /users/userUuid**: deletes the specific user object

 ### /users/:userUuid/lists
 **GET /users/:userUuid/lists**: returns a populated list of lists for the provided user